 Step 4 – Digital Marketing Channels & Buyer Journey Mapping

-This is where you become more of a marketer and less of a digital strategist.
-In this step you list down all the digital marketing channels you know of or what you think would work for the product you’re marketing.
+This is where the real brainstorming comes into play.
+In this step you list down all the digital marketing channels you know of or what you think would work for the offering you’re marketing.
 Once you have an exhaustive list it’s important to map those channels against different stages of buying journey.

-For simplicity I use five stages for buying journey. i.e Awareness, Interest, Desire, Action and Post-Action.
-Some even use 8 and 9 depending on what industry they belong or how deep they want to go.
+For simplicity, I use five stages for buying journey. i.e Awareness, Interest, Desire, Action and Post-Action.
+Some even use 8 or 9 which may vary and the sales funnel.